shiffman/shiffman.net/p5/kinect/index.md

 * **`PImage (RGB)`** with each pixel’s hue mapped to depth.
 * **`int[] array`** with raw depth data (11 bit numbers  between 0 and 2048).

 Let’s look at these one at a time.
-If you want to use the Kinect just like a regular old webcam, you can request that the RGB image is captured:
+If you want to use the Kinect just like a regular old webcam, you can access the video image as a [PImage](http://processing.org/reference/PImage.html)!

-{% highlight java %}
-kinect.startVideo();
-{% endhighlight %}

-Then you simply ask for the image as a [PImage](http://processing.org/reference/PImage.html)!

 {% highlight java %}
 PImage img = kinect.getVideoImage();